 Finland’s support to Sub-Saharan Africa is varied

-Finland plays a role in the handling of cross-border themes through participating in regional development cooperation.
+Finland aims to have an impact on cross-border phenomena through regional development cooperation.
 In East Africa, Finland supports the promotion of regional trade, regional integration, and mediation.
-In Southern Africa, Finland focuses on the advancement of science, technology and innovations as well as on climate change mitigation.
+In addition, Finland focuses on advancing technology, innovation and the circular economy and on supporting mitigation and adaptation to climate change.

 Renewable energy and jobs